sprblm/dots-patterns/patterns/secret-sharing/index.md

 ## Why Choose Secret Sharing?

-In a scenario where users have to maintain a single secret across all of their devices, and losing that secret can be catastrophic.
-For example, in applications that manage sensitive information such as money, personal identifying information, or encrypted documents.
+Secret sharing is great in a scenario where users have to maintain a single secret across all of their devices, and losing that secret can be catastrophic.
+For example, in applications that manage sensitive information such as money, personally identifying information, or encrypted documents.

 ## Best Practice: How to Implement Secret Sharing